Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The best Canon printers offer a wide range of features and functionalities to fulfill the needs of most consumers.
 With long-lasting reliability, incredible image quality for photo prints, and an affordable price range, these devices are some of the best printers available on the market today.

-Whether you’re looking for a business printer or a household printer, you can’t go wrong with a Canon.
-These are versatile printers with plenty of connectivity options ranging from USB ports and memory card slots to wireless capability features, like Google Cloud Print and Wi-Fi Direct.
+Whether you’re looking for a business or household printer, you can’t go wrong with a Canon.
+These are versatile printers with plenty of connectivity options, from USB ports and memory card slots to wireless capability features like Google Cloud Print and Wi-Fi Direct.